Floer homology and splicing knot complements: Gluing the knot complements

-If the initial Heegaard diagrams $H_i$ are of the type constructed in the previous two sections, the resulting Heegaard diagram $H$ will have one bad region, and the rest of the regions are either bi-gons or rectangles.
-Thus the combinatorial procedure of \cite{SW} may be used to compute its Heegaard Floer homology with ${\Z}/2{\Z}$ coefficients (at least we can compute $\widehat{\text{HF}}$).
-For this, we should put the marked point in the bad region.
+If the initial Heegaard diagrams $H_i$ are special (c.f.
+Definition~\ref{defn:Nice}) one may assume that the Heegaard diagram $H$ will have one bad region, and the rest of the regions are either bigons or rectangles.
+Thus the combinatorial algorithm of \cite{SW} may be used to compute its (hat) Heegaard Floer homology with $\Fbb$ coefficients.
+Let $z$ denote a marked point which is placed in the aforementioned bad region.
+The marked point $z$ corresponds to the marked points $z_i\in \Sig_i$, $i=1,2$.
+We may also choose a second marked point $z_i'$ for the Heegaard diagram $H_i$ which is placed next to $O_i$ and in the quadrant opposite to the quadrant containing $z_i$. \\

-The domain of any disk which contributes to the differential is then an actual rectangle in the diagram, or a bi-gon.
-Such a disk may stay in one of $\Sigma_i$, which means that it corresponds to a differential defined using $H_i$ on the complex $M^i\oplus L^i$, or it may intersect both $\Sigma_1$ and $\Sigma_2$.
-Here the chain complexes $M^i$ and $L^i$ are constructed as described in the previous section, and are realized as the mapping cones of the maps $\phi^i:C^i_1\ra C^i_0$ and $\psi^i:C^i_\infty\ra C^i_1$ respectively.
-Note that the generators of the complex $C$ associated with the Heegaard diagram $H$ are in correspondence, either with the generators of $M^1\otimes M^2$ or the generators of $L^1\otimes L^2$.
-The disks that stay in one of $\Sigma_i$ will in fact induce a differential on each part, which is precisely the differential of $M^1\otimes M^2$ (respectively, the differential of $L^1\otimes L^2$).

-We can easily observe, by looking at the picture in a neighborhood of the one-handle, that only a few rectangles can intersect both $\Sig_i$ and miss the marked point $z$ (see figure~\ref{fig:local}).
-Only rectangles, and not the bigons, have the chance to enter the one-handle.
-Because of the way the bad region (the region containing the marked point) enters the neighborhood of the one-handle, such rectangles stay in the neighborhood of the one-handle illustrated in figure~\ref{fig:local}.
-This observation helps us realize the contribution of such disks to the differential of the complex $C$: Under the identification of the generators, with the generators of $M=M^1\otimes M^2$ and $L=L^1\otimes L^2$, such disks correspond to the maps: